praclet/ctf_osint/challenges/level02/ghost_in_the_shell/ghost_in_the_shell.md

 ## Message

-You're cellphone started ringing, you look at the screen, "UNKNOW NUMBER"...
+Your cellphone started ringing.
+You look at the screen, "UNKNOWN NUMBER"...
-After 5 seconds at watching the screen, you decide to aswer.
+After 5 seconds spent looking at the screen, you decide to answer.
-Is this the apt42 association?
+Is this the APT agency?

-42school here, we have a problem that might require OSINT skills, and you're the best one we found... yet.
+"42school here.
+We have a problem that might require OSINT skills, and you're the best one we found... yet.
 One of our servers has been hacked.
-Please help us in investigating the logs, our whole network is in danger!"
+Please help us in investigating the logs!
+Our whole network is in danger!"

 To solve this challenge, submit the flag you will find along the challenge.